 In this section, you can manage access to your gateway and network.
-You can configure passwords, accounts, services, access lists, and the logout timer.
+Depending on the model, you may be able to configure passwords, accounts, services, the logout timer, and/or access lists.
+Not all features are available on all models.